 Afterward, successive emperors would make their imperial jade seals to represent their paramount authority.

 Jade Seal of Queen of the Western Han Dynasty (202 BC — 8 AD) — Shaanxi History Museum (Photo by Dongmaiying)

 Fengshan Jade Tablet

-Throughout history, some extraordinary emperors (such as Qin Shi Huang or Emperor Wu of Han) had held Feng Shan, the most sacred worship ceremony at Mount Tai, to show their great reigns were granted by the holy heaven.
+Throughout history, some extraordinary emperors (such as Qin Shi Huang or Emperor Wu of Han) held Feng Shan, the most sacred worship ceremony at Mount Tai, to show that the holy heaven granted their great reigns.

-During this holy rite, an important procedure was to carve the emperor's words on Jade Tablet (or Yuce) and bury it in specific locations, as a means to report accomplishments to heaven and to pray for blessings.
+During this holy rite, a vital procedure was to carve the emperor's words on Jade Tablet (or Yuce) and bury them in specific locations to report accomplishments to heaven and pray for blessings.

 Hierarchical Jade Belt

-Besides the seal, Jade Belt (in Chinese Yu Dai) had been an important representative of one's social status from the Sui Dynasty (581 — 618) to the Ming Dynasty (1368 — 1644), when only emperors and highest rank officials could wear Jade Belts.
+Besides the seal, Jade Belt (in Chinese Yu Dai) had been an essential representative of one's social status from the Sui Dynasty (581 — 618) to the Ming Dynasty (1368 — 1644), when only emperors and highest-rank officials could wear Jade Belts.

-Lower-ranked officials could wear gold, silver, and copper belts, based on their different hierarchies.
+Based on their hierarchies, lower-ranked officials could wear gold, silver, and copper belts.